benpeterswake/Wizard-Game/README.md

 Live link: benpeterwake.github.io

 Instructions:
-Use left and right arrow keys to remove.
+Use left and right arrow keys to move.
 Use A key to cast a fireball.

 Unsolved Problems: